TamaraVasiljev/StatsAndBooze/README.md

 # StatsAndBooze
-StatsandBooze is an R-package developed to handle any type of data sets where Dates and Times are needed to be observed.
-It can be used to find the suitable date for Happy Hours with the given data set.
-It can be used for the extension of "parse_dates" function, so that we can use the time intervals instead of single dates.
-This package allows us to make the specification of weekdays instead of the numerical data.
+StatsandBooze is an R package designed to handle any type of dataset where dates and times need to be observed.
+It can be used to find the appropriate date for Happy Hours with the given datasets.
+It can be used for extending the "parse_dates" function so that we can use the time intervals instead of single dates.
+This package allows to specify days of the week instead of numeric dates.

 # Installation Process
 To install the latest Version